 The flooring in the kitchen and dining room is a Luxury Vinyl Plank from Mohawk.
-The color is Revelance Teatime.
+The color is Relevance Teatime.

 The backsplash tile is from Bedrosian Tile.
 The color is Chloe White.
-Each tile comes in 1 of 5 shades and are mixed and matched on the wall.
+Each tile comes in 1 of 5 shades and is mixed and matched on the wall.

 We’ve been developing relationships with quality trade partners for years and we tend to use the same subcontractors over and over again because we trust their work and have deleloped a great working relationship with them that helps make projects run smoother.